Surjective endomorphisms of projective surfaces: the existence of infinitely many dense orbits: Preliminaries

 The general result below is a direct consequence of the cone theorem.

-\begin{prop} Let $\pi \colon X \to Y$ be a morphism from a normal projective surface to a smooth projective curve with general fibres smooth rational curves.
-Then we have: \begin{enumerate}[label=(\arabic*)] \item $X$ has only rational singularities (and hence is $\bQ$-factorial).
-If $X$ has no negative curve, then $\Nef(X) = \NE(X)$.
+\begin{proposition} Let $\pi \colon X \to Y$ be a morphism from a normal projective surface to a smooth projective curve with general fibres smooth rational curves.
+Then we have: \begin{enumerate}[label=(\arabic*)] \item $X$ has only rational singularities (and hence is $\mathbb{Q}$-factorial).
+If $X$ has no negative curve, then $\Nef(X) = \NE(X)$. \item Suppose that $\pi \colon X \to Y$ is a Fano contraction.
+Then all the fibres are irreducible. \end{enumerate} \end{proposition}